 – Accepted Programme – programme identified in the contract data or the latest accepted by the Project Manager

 – access date(s) – identified in contract data part one as the dates when the Contractor will get access to specific parts or all of the site

 – Completion – when Contractor has done all the work stated in Scope by the Completion Date and completed any defects that would prevent the Client from using the works. (note – this is NOT defect free, just those that would stop the Client from using the works)

 – Completion Date – completion date in contract data unless changed in accordance with the contract – i.e. (implemented compensation events or acceleration).

 – planned Completion – when the Contractor plans to complete their work

 – Key Date – certain items of work as identified in contract data part one is to meet a certain condition by a certain date as stated in contract data one

 – Sectional Completion – if secondary option X5 is chosen.
-Employer will take over a certain area of the works by a certain date, with likely financial penalty in Contractor misses this date for a reason that was his risk under the contract.
+Client wants to take over a certain area of the works by a certain date, with likely financial penalty in Contractor misses this date for a reason that was their risk under the contract.